Tsifu/ImportCSV/README.md

 end
 ```

 Method to import the data from the csv file that was posted by the client.
-Use skip_lines: to skip any blank rows to prevent any creation or saving errors.
+Use skip_lines: to skip any blank rows in the csv file to prevent any errors during creation.

 ### Controller